TomDDG/Z80to/README.md

 # Z80to
 Simple utility to convert Z80 or SNA snapshots to tape, cartridge or disk format so they can be loaded on real hardware with the appropriate device.
-Works with Tape, Sinclair Microdrive, Opus Discovery, MGT Plus D and +3 Disks.
+Works with Tape, Sinclair Microdrive, Opus Discovery, MGT Plus D, TR-DOS and +3 Disks.
 It supports either 48k or 128k snapshots.

 The utility eliminates screen corruption, which a lot of the other conversion tools suffer from, by using compression and a custom 4 stage loader.
 Once memory is restored the only difference between this and the original snapshot will be a few bytes under the stack.